Barry Goudreau: After Boston

 By this time, Goudreau had written many songs in hopes that Scholz would incorporate them into the next Boston LP.
 Scholz did not express interest in using any of Goudreau's work.
-In 1980, Goudreau recorded his first solo LP titled Barry Goudreau, using Brad Delp and Fran Cosmo (Fran would join Boston in 1991) on vocals, and Sib Hashian on drums.
-The record company sought to cash in with this "almost Boston" line-up.
-The LP successfully hit the airwaves with the songs "Dreams" and "Mean Woman Blues".
-Scholz was unhappy with the album being put out and contacted Epic Records to stop further promotion of the album.
-Ultimately, it was this album that triggered Scholz to ask Goudreau to leave Boston.
+In 1980, Goudreau recorded his first solo LP titled Barry Goudreau.
+He played all the instruments except the drums played by his bandmate Sib Hashian.
+Brad Delp and Fran Cosmo shared the lead vocals.
+John Boylan, who co-produced Boston's first album, also co-produced this album, which was commercially only modestly successful.
+Ultimately, it was this album that triggered Scholz at some point to ask Goudreau to leave Boston, due in part to labeling added to the outside of the record sleeve that claimed the "Boston Sound" which annoyed Scholz.
+For several years however, Goudreau was still officially listed as a band member.

+In late 1981, Boston announced that they were working on a third album, but Third Stage did not appear until 1986, and Goudreau's contributions (if any) to the protracted recording sessions were not credited.
+Along the way, in 1983, Goudreau and the other four members of the classic lineup were sued by CBS for not completing the album in a timely manner.

 In 1984, Goudreau formed the band Orion The Hunter and released a debut LP.
 This time, Fran Cosmo appeared as lead vocalist, while Delp provided backing vocals and co-wrote five of the album's songs.
 The album included the single "So You Ran".
 The band then added keyboardist and backing vocalist Brian Maes and toured in support of Aerosmith in 1984 but ultimately broke up in 1985.

 In 1990, Goudreau formed the band RTZ (Return to Zero).
 Delp left Boston to join the band.
 RTZ experienced some success with the hits "Face the Music" written by Goudreau and Maes and "Until Your Love Comes Back Around" written by Maes.
 Delp and Goudreau felt that the record company was not supporting the band to the best of their abilities, and asked to be released from their contract.
 They later signed with MTM Records; however, Delp departed shortly after to rejoin Boston.

 In 1997, Goudreau appeared with the Lisa Guyer Band on the album Gypsy Girl and in 2000 on the album Leap of Faith.

 In 1998, RTZ regrouped to release their second album Lost with less success than the debut.

 In 2003, Goudreau and Delp teamed up for their independent recording of Delp and Goudreau.
 The single "It's What You Leave Behind" received limited radio airplay.

-In 2005, Goudreau and the members of RTZ released two CDs of songs that were earmarked for the never-realized third RTZ CD.
-The albums were released in the USA on Briola Records as Lost in America and Found in America.
-Goudreau continues to perform with Sheehan in small, local venues in the greater Boston area.
+In 2005, Goudreau and the members of RTZ released two CDs of songs that were earmarked for the never-realized third RTZ album.
+The albums were released in the US on Briola Records as Lost in America and Found in America.
+Goudreau continued to perform with Sheehan in small, local venues in the greater Boston area.
 He also played occasionally with Delp and Hashian until their deaths in 2007 and 2017, respectively.